8 Best Homeowners Insurance Companies in Washington DC of 2023

 If either or both apply to you, you’ll pay more for your policy since the risk of insuring your home will be higher.

-But you will pay less if your neighborhood has a low crime rate, which Washington DC doesn’t.
+But you will pay less if your neighborhood has a low crime rate, which many in Washington DC don’t.

-Because insurers believe that married couples statistically file fewer claims than those who are not married, they will give them a lower policy rate.
+Because married couples statistically file fewer claims than those who are not married, insurers give them a lower rate.

 The Age of Your Home